sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

       open Relation.Binary.PropositionalEquality using (cong)
 ```

 Agda's ability to define mixfix operators using the `_` character really shon here.
-See how nice this fragment looks?
-The parts between the square brackets remain untouched while the law between the angle brackets (`⟨⟩`) applies a law.
-In this case it applies `swap-involutive`.
+See how nice the fragment below looks?
+The parts between the square brackets remain untouched while the law between the angle brackets (`⟨⟩`) applies a law, in this case: `swap-involutive`.

  ```agda
      (join m n ∘ swap ∘ swap ∘ splitAt m)